 Sometimes the feedback you receive on a story is simply an indicator of the editor’s personal tastes and preferences and not necessarily a problem that needs fixing.
 Generally, this feedback will be focused on specific elements and might look something like this:

 Now this looks similar to the feedback in the first example, but there’s are a couple of differences.
 One, this is the only feedback I received about this issue (the story had been rejected before).
-Two, the scenes the editor described were integral to the story I wanted to tell.
+Two, it’s a baseball story, so the baseball scenes the editor described were integral to the story I wanted to tell.
 Of course, I went back and looked to see if I could address the issue.
 Ultimately, I decided I couldn’t and have the story accomplish what I wanted it to accomplish.
 That doesn’t mean the editor was wrong, it means my story wasn’t the right fit for the market.

 I did not revise this story, and I sold it soon after.
 Again, the feedback I received is not wrong for that market, but it does highlight the subjective nature of feedback in general.
 The tricky part about being a writer, especially one that occasionally sells work, is to know when to listen to feedback and when to stick to your guns.
 The question you have to answer is am I rejecting this feedback because it truly clashes with my goals or vision for the story or because it’s difficult to hear/implement?
 It’s tough to tell sometimes, but the more you do this, the better you get at discerning the difference.

-To sum up, the answer to the question I posed in the opening is no, you shouldn’t always listen to feedback, but you should carefully consider it.
+To sum up, the answer to the question I posed in the opening is no, you shouldn’t always listen to feedback, but you should consider it.
 If the feedback resonates with you, revise away.
 If, however, the feedback doesn’t fit the vision you have for a piece, leave the story alone, and fire it back out there.
 There next editor to see it might love it just as it is.